Can the human body be used to generate energy like in "The Matrix", if possible without turning into batteries with a tube in the back?

 Energy from inside the ear

-In 2012 a team of researchers in Massachusetts produced a device capable of collecting energy from the ear.
+In 2012 a team of researchers in Massachusetts produced a device that could harvest energy from the ear.

-How?
-Mammalian ears contain small electrical voltages called endocchlear potential (EP).
-Located inside the cochlea, EP helps convert pressure waves into electrical impulses to be sent to the brain.
-It is a very small electrical potential (around one tenth of a volt), but it is strong enough to power, in theory, hearing aids or implants.
+As?
+Mammalian ears contain small electrical voltages called endocochlear potential (EP).
+Located inside the cochlea, the EP helps convert pressure waves into electrical impulses to send to the brain.
+It's a very small electrical potential (around a tenth of a volt), but it's strong enough to, in theory, power hearing aids or implants.

-A prototype chip implant in a guinea pig's ear has generated enough electricity to power a tiny radio transmitter, but more complex systems require much more power.
+A prototype chip implanted in a guinea pig's ear generated enough electricity to power a tiny radio transmitter, but more complex implants require much more energy.

 Energy from body movement